jackcuthbertson/CSC8311_coursework_JC/README.txt

 Run build.py with python3
 The program will ask you which restriction sites you wish to use.
 It has 4 restriction sites built in automatically, EcoR1, Xba1, Spe1, Pst1.
+If you wish to look for another restriction site please type in what the recognition site is.
+The program will check to make sure the entered sequence is valid or not and will prompt you again if it is not.